 Bring Down The Walls, the album, is a benefit compilation featuring covers of the most enduring house hits.
 Each track is a collaboration between formerly incarcerated vocalists and cutting-edge electronic musicians.
-The album is available as a pay-what-you-wish download or a limited edition 12” double vinyl on Bandcamp, with proceeds going to Critical Resistance, a grassroots organization building an international movement to end the prison industrial complex.
+The album is available as a pay-what-you-wish download or a limited edition 12” double vinyl on Bandcamp, with a portion of proceeds going to Critical Resistance, a grassroots organization building an international movement to end the prison industrial complex.

 Featuring classic house tracks from the late-80s, such as “Break 4 Love,” “Promised Land,” “Your Love,” and the project’s namesake “Bring Down The Walls,” the album reimagines songs that are at once political anthems and odes to desire, connection, yearning, and physical action.

 The album’s vocalists are talented, non-professional singers who bridge different generations and backgrounds.
 The contributing musicians represent a range of styles, including names such as Honey Dijon, Empress Of, MikeQ, Ian Isiah, L’Rain, Kyp Malone, and Nguzunguzu.
 For a special contribution bringing together old and new eras, Larry Heard and Robert Owens, the original creators of the title track, have reunited to produce a new version of “Bring Down The Walls” especially for this project.